College of Arts, Sciences, and Letters

 Banner, Francine, Chair, Behavioral Sciences

-Beauchesne, Patrick, Director, Foundations
+Beauchesne, Patrick, Director, Foundation

 Brainer, Amy, Director, Women's and Gender Studies